BJB-Team/TechFind-Frontend/README.md

 ### JavaScript (ES6) [Read Docs](https://262.ecma-international.org/6.0/)

 Javascript (& ES6) is the core functionality of the front-end part of this site.
+Javascript and React form the logic part of a website for the Views (part of the MVC framework).

 ### ReactJS [Read Docs](https://reactjs.org/)

 React is a Javascript library that uses component-based methodology this makes for easy single page applications and the reason React was the library used for this assignment.
+React uses state management and hooks (with functional components) that give it an advantage over Vanilla Javascript.

 ### Postgresql [Read Docs](https://www.postgresql.org/)

-Postgresql
+Postgresql is an open source relational database that is commonly used with Ruby on Rails.
+It was used for this assignment as it formed part of the curriculum and was easy to use and set up.

 ### **Statement of Purpose**